Yane Sandanski: Legacy

 Monument of Sandanski in the suburb named after him in the Aerodrom Municipality of the Macedonian capital, Skopje.

 During World War II, the Macedonian Partisans named units after him and other figures, with whom the Communist Party of Yugoslavia and its regional leaders identified themselves with.
 A partisan detachment, part of the Bulgarian resistance, was named after him on 1 May 1943.
 Due to indications of a socialist inclination, alongside Delchev, he was among the most glorified IMRO figures in Yugoslav Macedonia and proclaimed as a symbol of the republic.
 In People's Republic of Bulgaria, the regime appreciated Sandanski because of his socialist ideas and honoured him by renaming the town Sveti Vrach to Sandanski, in 1949.
 In November 1968, the historical institute of the Bulgarian Academy of Sciences confronted the Yugoslav Macedonian attempt to claim him as an ethnic Macedonian with a monograph.
 A statue of him was placed in the entrance of Melnik in 1972, where he has been seen as a national hero.
 In 1981, Bulgarian communist politician Lyudmila Zhivkova listed him and Delchev as among the "national heroes who fought for the freedom of the Bulgarian nation."
 English historian Mercia MacDermott published a biographical book called For Freedom and Perfection: The Life of Yane Sandansky in 1988.
 MacDermott admitted that she had a "real battle" over him since he remained a controversial figure even between Bulgarians, and some of the living relatives of Sandanski's enemies were known to be passionately wishful for her blood.
-MacDermott has described him as a Bulgarian revolutionary and whose wing, under the influence of socialist ideas, tried to solve the Macedonian Question by uniting all the Balkan peoples.

 After the fall of communism, nationalist Bulgarian historians have depicted him as a traitor to the Bulgarians, a collaborator of the Turks (seen as Bulgarian enemies) and a robber who was only motivated by money.
 VMRO-Union of Macedonian Associations' president Stoyan Boyadziev described Sandanski as an extremely controversial Bulgarian revolutionary, whose separatist асtivitу however produced as a whole Macedonian nationalism.
 Bulgarian president Georgi Parvanov placed a wreath on his monument in Melnik together with his Macedonian counterpart Branko Crvenkovski in March 2008.
-Parvanov, who is a professional historian, claimеd that earlier he was critical to Sandanski's activities, but from the distance of time, he thinks that Sandanski cannot be reproached for having a self-consciousness different from the Bulgarian one.
+Parvanov, who is a professional historian, said that earlier he was critical to Sandanski's activities, but from the distance of time, he thinks that Sandanski cannot be reproached for having a self-consciousness different from the Bulgarian one.
 Sandanski Point on the E coast of Ioannes Paulus II Peninsula, Livingston Island, Antarctica, was named after him by the Bulgarian Antarctic Expedition.